jaso-public/cs764-sorter/README.md

 This method will return the next record from the buffer.
 If all records from the buffer have been returned, it will return a null pointer.

 ## DeduplicaterProvider
 This provider only returns unique records from the given provider, eliminating duplicate records.
-It is utilized to remove duplicate records from the sorted records.
+It is utilized to remove duplicate records from a provider with sorted records.

 ### Class Constructor
 The class constructor sets the given provider to the class provider and stores the first record returned from the provider to compare to the next returned record for duplicate removal.